braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/drag_and_drop/templates/email_capture.md

 ## Creating a phone number capture form

 When creating a drag-and-drop in-app message, select **Email capture** for your template and click **Build message**.

-> img

 This template is supported for both mobile apps and web browsers.

 ### Step 1: Set up your message styles

 Before you start customizing your template, you can set message-level styles for the entire message using the side menu.
 For example, you may want to customize the font of all the text or the color of all the links included in your message.
 You can also make the message a modal or fullscreen display type.

-> img

 ### Step 2: Customize your phone number capture component

 To get started building your email capture form, select the email capture element in the editor.
 By default, collected email addresses will have the global subscription group **Subscribed**.
 To opt in users to specific subscription groups, refer to [Updating email subscription states]({{site.baseurl}}/user_guide/message_building_by_channel/email/managing_user_subscriptions#updating-email-subscription-states).

-> img

 You can customize the placeholder text and label text of the email capture element.